carldelfin/dotfiles/README.md

-# Dotfiles

-This repo contains all my configuration files along with instructions for setting up my system after a clean install.
-If you want to use any parts, make sure to **closely examine the code** and make sure you understand what it does before executing anything.
-I take no responsibility for messed up installs.

-## :robot: What are dotfiles?
+# :robot: What are dotfiles?

 Me: